 As gourd of a day and a night,

 Rossetti goes on in the third line to speak on the presence of dreams “at the waking of sleep.”
-Just like the foam/froth from the previous lines, the dreams do not accomplish anything if they occur as one is waking up.
+Just like the foam/froth from the previous lines, the dreams do not accomplish anything if they occur as one wakes up.
 They are misplaced, useless, and in this particular case, quickly halted as one comes fully awake.

 The fourth line is somewhat more abstract.
 The speaker refers to a “gourd.”
-This word usually refers to kind of fruit that has a hard shell.
+This word usually refers to a kind of fruit that has a hard shell.
 Perhaps Rossetti was considering that shell as a kind of container, as they are often used.
 In that case, “a day and a night” are supposed to fit into this single space.
-Without explanation it is clear this is an impossibility.
+Without explanation, it is clear this is an impossibility.

 As harvest that no man shall reap,

 Another clear comparison emphasizing the pointlessness of life without God occurs in the fifth line.
 Here, the speaker imagines a “harvest” that “no man shall reap.”
 Or, more simply, a whole season’s crops that are grown, and then not picked.
 They exist for no purpose.

 The next line is slightly more obscure but likely refers to something old, and of great taste.
 This could be a wine or another item.
 Either way, if it does not exist, then it can never age and become the thing it could’ve been.
 Again, this is another example of things being out of place and out of line with God.

 Is hope if it cling not aright,